Sadzurami/steam-sessions-creator/readme.md

 ## What is `.steamsession`

-> Syntactic sugar over the various files required by [Steam](https://store.steampowered.com), placed in one file.
+> Syntactic sugar over the various files required by [Steam](https://store.steampowered.com), placed in one file

 ```json
 {